Getting Started with Corfix Payroll.

 Understanding KYB (Know Your Business)

 Sign the Record of Employment (ROE) Authorization form, which is necessary for issuing ROEs on your behalf.
-Email the filled out document to your CSM.
+Email the filled out document to your Onboarding Team.

 ROE Consent Form (If you would like for Corfix to submit ROE's on your behalf)